How to Replace the Car Battery in a Volkswagen: A Step-by-Step Guide

 - Battery Terminal Brush (Recommended)

-Gather all the tools and allow the engine to cool down before you get started.
+Gather all the tools and allow the engine to cool down before you start.

-- Park the Volkswagen on the level ground.
+- Park the Volkswagen on level ground.
 Turn off the ignition and set the parking brake(s).

 - Pull the hood release under the dashboard.
 Go to the front of the vehicle, release the hood latch, and lift the hood.
 Secure the hood with the hood rod or ensure the hood stays up on its own.